 Where can I get more information?

 Our website is packed full of free resources that you a free to browse.
 If you subscribe to our monthly newsletter it also unlocks exclusive content that you can download including our popular Call Centre Calculator, how-to guides, white papers, case studies and more.
 Subscribe here for free.

 Alternatively, you can contact us and we will do our best to assist you.

 Quick links to our resources:

-CX Central is part of the CX Central Group, a group of businesses providing a range of products and services to help businesses understand more about call centres and CX (Customer Experience) and how applying it correctly, can benefit customers, staff and the bottom line.
+CX Central is part of the CX Group Australia, a group of businesses providing a range of products and services to help businesses understand more about call centres and CX (Customer Experience) and how applying it correctly, can benefit customers, staff and the bottom line.
 Learn more about our different businesses below:

 CX Connect is a smart sourcing solution for businesses.
 Our free service will help you connect to suppliers of CX related products and services that have passed our rigorous quality checks, and have proven experience delivering similar services for other customers saving you time, money, risk and stress!

 FlexibleJobs.com.au is a job website designed to help people find the perfect job to suit their lifestyle designed, built and operated right here in Australia.